-Why we need to solve mental health (globally)
+Why we need to solve mental health (globally and urgently)

 Supply of mental health services will never meet growing demand unless there is a radical rethink of the entire mental health and wellbeing ecosystem, and the societies in which these systems occur.

 Existing funding processes are inefficient at creating large breakthroughs.
 By concentrating global intention on one small community, and bringing together world disruptors, innovators and experts, we will accelerate discoveries to eradicate mental illness and addictive disorders.

 Mental health has been identified as a priority area by the WHO, and is a United Nations Sustainable Development Goal.
 Effective Altruism and Open Philanthropies recommend similar frameworks for choosing a high impact cause as follows:

 - Importance.
 How many individuals does this issue affect, and how deeply?

 - Neglectedness.
 All else equal, we prefer causes that receive less attention from others, particularly other major philanthropists.

 - Tractability.
 We look for clear ways in which a funder could contribute to progress.

 We believe for reasons above, that mental health is a high impact cause.

 Together, we can “solve” mental health in one nation as a blueprint for the world